cp-algorithms/cp-algorithms/src/graph/mst_prim.md

 ### Dense graphs: $O(n^2)$

-We approach this problem for a different side: for every not yet selected vertex we will store the minimum edge to an already selected vertex.
+We approach this problem from a different angle: for every not yet selected vertex we will store the minimum edge to an already selected vertex.

 Then during a step we only have to look at these minimum weight edges, which will have a complexity of $O(n)$.